15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Degree 10 model of a 15-nodal quartic surface

-Note that there is also a rational map $\Phi:\Foc(S)\da \Delta = \bbP(\Omega_{X_{10}}^1) \subset X_{10}^{[2]}$ that assigns to a nonsingular point of $\Foc(S)$ the cycle $Z$ defined by the point and the tangent direction defined by the ray passing through this point.
-We extend this map to $X_{10}$ by assigning to a point $y\in E_x$ the point $(y,t_y)$, where $t_y$ is the tangent line to the line (conic) $E_x$ at $y$.
+Note that there is also a rational map $\Foc(S)\da \Delta = \bbP(\Omega_{Y_{10}}^1) \subset Y_{10}^{[2]}$ that assigns to a nonsingular point of $\Foc(S)$ the cycle $\xi$ that consists of the point and the infinitely near point corresponding to the tangent direction defined by the ray passing through this point.
+We extend this map to $Y_{10}$ by assigning to a point $y\in E_x$ the point $(y,t_y)$, where $t_y$ is the tangent line to the line (conic) $E_x$ at $y$.
 Composing this map with the map \eqref{alpha}, we obtain a rational map